I’ve been on a carnivore diet for years and tried all kinds of meat during this time.

 On the other hand, a doe won’t have the same strong meat scent because it hasn’t given birth yet.

-This is also true for a domesticated animal.
+This is also true for domesticated animals.
 A bull has a strong meat scent, while a cow’s scent is much milder.

 4. Not Processing on Time